Art on paper / Paper art

 I am captured by the intangible and immaterial.
-A mystical experience; when I am outside I feel one with nature.
+When I am outside I feel one with nature.
+A mystical experience; to be part of something bigger than myself.
 This experience is the inspiration for my work.

 Everything except language